Side effects of hormone therapy for prostate cancer

 Some men find that their flushes are relieved by a short course of hormones called progestogens, and you may want to discuss this with your doctor.
 Recently, there has been some evidence that a drug called venlafaxine (which is usually used to treat depression) may help with hot flushes.

 Researchers in France recently compared venlafaxine, cyproterone and medroxyprogesterone as treatments for hot flushes.
 They found that they all improved the hot flushes but that cyproterone and medroxyprogesterone reduced the number of hot flushes more than the venlafaxine.
 However, they only followed the men for 12 weeks so we don't know of any long term effects.
-Cyproterone and medroxyprogesterone are hormone treatments and using them to treat hot flushes may affect how your cancer is treated.
-The researchers recommend medroxyprogesterone as the best treatment for hot flushes.
+Cyproterone and medroxyprogesterone are hormone treatments and using them for hot flushes may affect how your cancer is treated.
+The National Institute for Health and Care Excellence (NICE) recommends medroxyprogesterone as the best treatment for hot flushes.

 Pain caused by the prostate cancer can worsen when you start hormone treatment and this is called tumour flare.
 Your doctor should always prescribe another hormone therapy when you start leuprorelin or Zoladex injections to help prevent tumour flare causing bone pain.
 If the pain carries on, your doctor can prescribe drugs called bisphosphonates to treat it.